cado-security/product-help/docs/cado/intro.md

 ### Core Features

-- **Automated Data Capture**: Forensic Acquisition and Investigation enables automated data collection across multi-cloud environments and ephemeral containers, while also supporting investigations on on-premises systems.
+- **Automated Data Capture**: / Forensic Acquisition and Investigation enables automated data collection across multi-cloud environments and ephemeral containers, while also supporting investigations on on-premises systems.

-- **Parallel Processing**: Powered by a patent-pending cloud-native architecture, Forensic Acquisition and Investigation automatically scales to provide fast, parallel data processing.
+- **Parallel Processing**: Powered by a patent-pending cloud-native architecture, / Forensic Acquisition and Investigation automatically scales to provide fast, parallel data processing.

-- **Powerful Analytics**: Darktrace Forensic Acquisition and Investigation analytics engine, enhanced by threat intelligence, machine learning, and built-in YARA rules, automatically flags malicious activity and potential risks.
+- **Powerful Analytics**: / Forensic Acquisition and Investigation analytics engine, enhanced by threat intelligence, machine learning, and built-in YARA rules, automatically flags malicious activity and potential risks.

 - **Single Pane of Glass**: The Platform presents data from multiple sources, including cloud-provider logs, disk, memory, and more, in a unified timeline, helping security teams quickly assess the scope and impact of incidents.